 Step 4 – Top dress the lawn.

 Top dress the lawn with either a high quality sandy loam with organic matter, or a course sand.
 The course sand works well in high traffic areas, but a topsoil high in organic matter is better at holding moisture.
 For real problem areas, try top dressing with a cheap fine textured potting mix.
 When topdressing, take care to fill any low points and bring the level up evenly to any paths or edges.
 Protruding pavers can make a real mess of your mower blades if the lawn is lower than your pavers.
 Depending on the type of topsoil you have you may want to top dress with some gypsum to break up the clay.
 The gypsum will penetrate deep into the lawn through the aeration holes.

 Step 5 – Apply Soil Wetter and Liquid Fertiliser to your lawn.

-Give the lawn a liquid fertiliser like Neutrog Seamungus as well as some more soil wetter.
+Give your grass a liquid fertiliser like Neutrog Seamungus as well as some more soil wetter.
 The liquid fertiliser will encourage plant and root growth.
 The soil wetter is required as often the top dress soils are hydrophobic, resulting in the water just running off the soil.
 If you repeat this last step for 3 or 4 weeks the results will be amazing.